GUIDE TO HIKING WITH KIDS (WITHOUT THE TANTRUMS)

 In our view, successful parenting lives on the maxim - be prepared for anything.
 While preparation is essential for any hike (child involvement or not), when kids are involved be prepared to expect the unexpected.

 There is a Norwegian saying “Ikke dårlig vær.
 Baer dårlig klær” - “There is no such thing as bad weather, only bad clothing.”
-Check the forecast, and dress yourself, and your kids appropriately for the weather conditions.
-Learn how to layer clothing, and bring rain gear, gloves & hats for out on the trail even if the weather forecast is saying it’s going to be a beautiful day.
+Check the forecast, and dress yourself, and your kids appropriately for the weather conditions ( learn how with our hiking clothing guide).
+Learn how to layer clothes for maximum protection from the elements, and bring rain gear, gloves & hats for out on the trail even if the weather forecast is saying it’s going to be a beautiful day.
 It can be super chilly early in the morning, and the local geography may create micro climates.

 Proper clothing for protection from elements is one part of the equation, protection for you kids feet is another.
 Depending on the terrain you will be walking on ensuring your children have adequate hiking shoes - if the path is paved, short and flat then let them wear what is comfortable be it sandals or wellington boots, for more “rugged” terrain you may want to invest in some hiking boots for kids.

 It is a universally acknowledged law of physics that whatever is needed at that precise moment in time will be sitting at home, probably sitting out in plain view so that you wouldn’t forget it, be it the fruit boxes or your kid's favorite hiking stick.
 Meanwhile, the five peanut butter and jelly sandwiches (sans crusts) make it home after a day out hiking.
 Your six-year-old coming to a unilateral (and unbinding) resolution that they’re “icky” (at least for today).